 Rebellion is a problem in the heart – Jer 5:23.
 A rebellious heart.
 The rebel has to change from the inside out.
 So he may comply with outward measures for a while [like a young man in a boys home or in the juvenile detention center].
 But he is going to keep being rebellious until his heart changes.
 If he doesn’t want to change no one is going to be able to change him.
 When he wants to change, he can surrender to the Lord and he will begin to improve immediately.
 Over time you will probably never know that he was once a rebel.

 What should you do if you are dealing with a rebel?

-You must be adamant – Ezek 3:9 – you cannot be afraid – you must not provoke him – being adamant means that you hold your ground and don’t let him move you off of the truth or out of your boundary – you stay put; he is the one who is out of line.
+You must be adamant – Ezek 3:9.
+You cannot be afraid.
+And you must not provoke him.
+Being adamant means that you hold your ground and don’t let him move you off of the truth or out of your boundary.
+You stay put; he is the one who is out of line.

 You must speak God’s words – Ezek 2:7.
 You tell him what God said whether he will listen to you or not.
 He does not need your opinions or your angry reactions.
 Just tell him straight up what the Lord said.